elastic-rs/elastic/README.md

 [Samples](https://github.com/KodrAus/elasticsearch-rs/tree/master/hyper/samples)

 Provides a synchronous [hyper](https://github.com/hyperium/hyper) implementation of the Elasticsearch REST API.
 The `hyper` client is simple to use; there's basically no setup needed besides creating a `hyper::Client` object to use for requests.
 The `hyper` client is general-purpose, and suitable for any scenario where on-demand requests are sufficient.

+If you'd prefer to call Elasticsearch using a Query DSL builder, see [rs-es](https://github.com/benashford/rs-es).

 #### Example